maxcountryman/irctk/README.markdown

 For convenience, `Plugin` provides a decorator for commands, `@Plugin.command()`.
 This should be used to assign a command to a function.
-It will automatically return a tuple to your function.
+It will return a tuple to your function.
 The first element of the tuple will be the command and the second will either be the command, if there are no args after the command, or the args that follow the command.

     class MyPlugin(Plugin):
         '''usage: ^my_command [args]'''